TheKikGen/stm32-tkg-hid-bootloader/README.md

 genericSTM32F103C.menu.upload_method.HIDUploadMethod2K.build.vect=VECT_TAB_ADDR=0x8000800
 genericSTM32F103C.menu.upload_method.HIDUploadMethod2K.build.ldscript=ld/hid_bootloader_tkg_cb.ld
 ``````
 You must also edit the linker script file mentioned in the upload method (ex above is hid_bootloader_tkg_cb.ld) and adjust the ram and rom origin and lengths.
-Ram origin is the the one of your MCU (20K for the STM32103CB).
-Rom is the flash memory size minus the TKG bootloader size (2K).
+Ram origin start at 0x20000000 is the length is the one of your MCU (20K for the STM32103CB).
+Rom origin is 0x08000000 + TKG bootloader size (2K = 0x800).
+The flash memory size is the MCU one minus the TKG bootloader size.

 ``````
 MEMORY